PatelAbhay550/examprepwiki/src/content/currentAffairs/grand-egyptian-museum-2025.md

 ### Central Attraction

-The **complete collection from King Tutankhamun's tomb** is the museum's crown jewel.
+The **complete collection from King Tutankhamun's tomb** is the museum's central attraction, while other artifacts like **colossal statue of Ramses II**, and the **Khufu Solar Boat** are also prominently displayed.
 This marks the **first time since 1922** (when the tomb was discovered by Howard Carter) that the entire collection is displayed together in one location.

 ## Inauguration Ceremony